-Explore how ITO completers are $165,000 better off than university graduates at age 28
+See how apprentices are $165,000 better off than university graduates at age 28

 Many secondary school leavers look to university as a requirement to start a successful career.
-This often means apprenticeships and direct transition into the workforce with Industry Training Organisation (ITO) training is overlooked.
+Often, this means apprenticeships and direct transition into the workforce with Industry Training Organisation (ITO) training are overlooked.

-The five ITO's we distinguish are BCITO, Competenz, Connexis, Skills Org and MITO.
-Trainees from these five ITO's have the highest average income each year until after the age of 28 for males, and 25 for females, whereupon the average university graduates succeed as the highest earners.
+Apprentices from the Women in Trades consotia have the highest average income each year until after the age of 28 for males, and 25 for females, whereupon the average university graduates succeed as the highest earners.

 The cost of tertiary study

-Over the course of their study, the average university student accumulates an average of $30,000.
+Over the course of their study, the average university student accumulates an average of $30,000 in student loans.
 When adjusting for the cost price index in 2018, that would be approximately $38,000.
 In 2018 the 'fees free first year' was introduced, which would lower this cost by approximately $9,000.
-However, it would also be applicable to covering ITO course fees which are often in the range of $2000 - $4000.
+However, it would also be applicable to ITO course fees, which are often in the range of $2000 - $4000.

-To investigate individual degrees within university right click the university bar and select 'Drill down'.
+To investigate individual university degrees, right-click the university bar and select 'Drill down'.

-Entering directly into a profession from secondary school through ITO training has its benefits of earning while you learn, and avoiding accumulating large a student loan.
-At the age of 28, males would be $165,000 ahead of their average university counterparts when considering the extra income they are earning and the absence of large student loans.
+Entering directly into a profession from secondary school through ITO training has its benefits of earning while you learn, and avoiding accumulating a large student loan.
+At the age of 28, males are shown to be $165,000 ahead of their average university counterparts, when considering the extra income they are earning and the absence of large student loans.

 Related Sweet Analytics articles